1337kiwi/1337kiwi.github.io/source/_posts/2024-08-11-side-channel-attacks.md

 The peaks in the trace (both peak and trough) are the maximum leak points.
 These peaks indicate the specific time for an adversary to retrieve the secret key.
-These signify the 14 shiftRow() functions in RSA-256 bit encryption.
+These signify the 11 addRoundKey() functions in AES-128 bit encryption.

 ![Leak Point Graph](/assets/dpa/1/leakpoints.png)